rexgraystone/K-NearestNeighborsClassifier/README.md

 times (each time picking the 20% test data randomly) where k is determined as above.
 Report the average of scores: a confusion matrix with averaged entries.

-4. Implementation: Code a custom kNN algorithm, and generate an averaged confusion matrix.
+4. Implementation: Write the code for a custom kNN algorithm, and generate an averaged confusion matrix.